-- Providing a range of opportunities range from one day workshops, working in-depth with a group of teachers in a school, or with a group of schools as a cluster.
-The support may include regular visits to individual schools and teachers, observations, wananga to share progress of teaching as inquiry ad target students, as well as ongoing professional development via zoom online virtual meetings.
+- Providing a range of opportunities from one day workshops, working in-depth with a group of teachers in a school, or with a group of schools as a cluster.
+The support may include regular visits to individual schools and teachers, observations, wananga to share progress of teaching as inquiry and target students, as well as ongoing professional development via zoom online virtual meetings.

 The facilitation support could include: